Invest in Fenland

 Our businesses are committed to their workforce.
 Fenland employees receive the highest rate of on-the-job training compared to anywhere else in the UK.
 We have an amenable workforce that can be up-skilled in industry specific specialisms thanks to a new £7 million training centre at the College of West Anglia and have an apprenticeship up-take that mirrors regional and national trends.

-- We have more than 3,000 businesses operating in Fenland, collectively generating over £2 billion of turnover
+- We have more than 3,000 businesses operating in Fenland, collectively generating £2.2 billion of GVA a year

 - Fenland has below average commercial property rates and land costs, as well as being an area of traditionally low wage costs